Personal Injury Attorneys Who Find the Path Forward

 A single accident can change everything.
 Most people don’t really think about how many aspects of life depend on your continued health – until it is gone.
 You may be less able to work, care for your family, and do the things you love.
 Your future is uncertain.
 Meanwhile, an insurance company is breathing down your neck, looking for excuses to make your claim go away for as little as possible – or nothing at all.

 You’re facing challenges, no doubt, but you don’t have to face them alone.
 The Swanson Law Group has the resources and winning track record needed to stand up for injured people, including multi-million-dollar results.
-If you’ve been injured, contact us today to discuss your legal options with an experienced attorney.
+If you’ve been injured, contact us today to discuss your legal options with an experienced San Jose personal injury lawyer.

 The elements of a personal injury case